partlyhuman/rgb-switcher/README.md

 # Warning

-DO NOT BUILD THIS (YET) if you are not me.
-It does not switch audio properly at present.

 This is all hobbyist hardware and software, and could potentially damage your precious retro gaming equipment.
 It is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.

 Be sure to scroll down for important notes integrating this into a real world AV system.

 ## Features

-* 5, 10, or 15 RGB inputs
+* Modular, up to 15 RGB inputs
 * Standard Megadrive (MD2) style Mini-DIN 9 connectors
+* Very compact, powered via USB 5V
 * Sense and automatically switch to active input
-* Uses composite for sync
-* Routes R, G, B, composite/sync, stereo audio L, R, ground, and +5V.
-Other pins are not connected.
+* Routes R, G, B, and Composite video, Stereo audio Left, Right, Ground, and +5V.
+Other pins are not connected
+* Extremely low cost per assembly for [parts](https://www.digikey.ca/en/mylists/list/I2IMYMPBML) (~US$20) and <100mm 4-layer PCB (~US$7)

-Pairs well with a [RGB-Component transcoder](https://github.com/partlyhuman/rgb-yuv-transcoder) if you have a TV with component input.
+Pairs well with a [HD Retrovision Genesis cable](https://www.hdretrovision.com/genesis) or my inferior [RGB-Component transcoder](https://github.com/partlyhuman/rgb-yuv-transcoder) if you have a TV with component input.

 ## Integrations